narfdotpl/narf.pl/content/posts/solstice.md

 transitions to make the video more dynamic and create a seamless loop.
 Otherwise the animation is straight from Unity with #nofilter. ;)

-As it's often the case, I think I like individual details more then the entire piece:
+As it's often the case, I think I like individual details more than the whole thing:

 <figure class="full-width" style="margin-bottom: 1px">
     <img data='{"max_width": 3043, "max_height": 1350}' src="9x16.jpg"/>